achimgaedke/python-dirmagic/doc/development.rst

 Development
 ===========

+Source code repository and issue tracker at `github <https://github.com/achimgaedke/python-dirmagic/>`_.
-At the moment: One-man show using a MacBook with VS Code

-Using some auto-formatting, linting, testing (pytest)
+At the moment:

+One-man show using a MacBook with VS Code, mainly python 3.11, using some auto-formatting(black), linting (mypy), testing (pytest)

 Compatibility: